Service Dog -Public Access Training

 Teach the dog how to task in a public setting

-Learn how to handle rude patrons
+Learn how to handle rude employees of businesses

 Teach the dog to focus on tasking for handler with distractions